-If you are unsure, you can also contact reception to confirm.
+If you are unsure if you live in our patient catchment area please contact reception to confirm.

 New Registrations Health Check

 All new patients are given an appointment with the health care assistant for a registration health check and if you are on repeat medication you will need to make an appointment with one of the doctors before your first prescription is due.

 You need to register your new baby at the practice as soon as possible.
 Therefore please download and complete a GMS1 Registration Form (also available form reception) and send it to your surgery.
 Please ensure you provide your baby’s NHS Number which will be detailed in their Red Book.
 Once we have received the form we will register your baby as a patient at this Practice.